rwieruch/blog_robinwieruch_content/blog/react-table-select/index.md

 };
 ```

-By using these new composable table components, we enabled several table select features:
+By using these new composable table components, we enable several table select features:

-First, the top-level checkbox in the header of our table enables users to **select all rows by checkbox**; and vice versa, it allows a user to unselect all rows too.
-In addition, the checkbox shows with an **indeterminate** state in case only some rows are selected.
+First, the top-level checkbox in the header of our table enables a user to **select all rows by checkbox**, and it also allows a user to unselect all the rows.
+In addition, the checkbox is displayed with an **indeterminate** state when only some rows are selected.

 Second, each table row has a checkbox for selecting itself.
-You may notice that the row select and the checkbox select behave a bit different by default: Whereas the row select acts as **single select**, the checkbox acts as **multi select**.
+You may notice that the row select and the checkbox select behave a little different by default: whereas the row select acts as a **single select**, the checkbox acts as **multi select**.

-In other words: If a user clicks on a row, it **selects only one row**.
+In other words, if a user clicks on a row, it **selects only one row**.
 If a user clicks on multiple checkboxes, it keeps the selection state over multiple rows.
-If you would want to change the default single/multi select behavior, you could use the useRowSelect options.
-This way, you can inverse the behavior (example below), or **enforce only single or multiselect**:
+If you want to change the default single/multi select behavior, then you could use the useRowSelect options.
+In this way, you can inverse the behavior (example below), or **enforce only single or multi select**:

 ```javascript{5,15-18}
 import {